thembemahlanga/BmiCalculator/README.md

 # BmiCalculator
-This is a small program that helps someone calculate their BMI (Body Mass Index) based on their weight and height.
-Its Function is to ;
+This is a simple java program that helps someone calculate their BMI (Body Mass Index) based on their weight and height.
+Its Function is to :

 Asks the user to choose a unit system — either:
 Metric (kilograms and meters), or